openvinotoolkit/openvino/docs/benchmarks/performance_benchmarks_ovms.md

 ![](../img/throughput_ovms_bertlarge_fp32.png)
 ## Platform Configurations

 OpenVINO™ Model Server performance benchmark numbers are based on release 2021.3.

-Intel technologies’ features and benefits depend on system configuration and may require enabled hardware, software or service activation.
-Learn more at intel.com, or from the OEM or retailer.
 Performance results are based on testing as of March 15, 2021 and may not reflect all publicly available updates.
-See configuration disclosure for details.
-No product can be absolutely secure.

 **Platform with Intel® Xeon® Gold 6252**